 "There used to be a lot of children here.
 This was a school once.
 A beautiful school.
 For girls.
 Indian girls."
 Mavis looked at Connie, but when Connie returned her glance, Mavis quickly dropped her eyes.
 The woman in the bed laughed lightly.
-"It's hard," she said, "looking in those eys.
-Can you believe it?
-That's Brazil for you.
-When she came here there were green as grass."
+"It's hard," she said, "looking in those eyes.
+When she came here they were green as grass."
 "And yours were blue," said Connie.

 "Still are."

 "So you say."

 "What color, then?"

-color

-"Same as me--old lady wash-out gray."
+"Same as me--old lady wash-out color."

 "Hand me a mirror, child."

 "Give her nothing."

 "I'm still in charge here, Consolata."

 "Sure.
 Sure."

-(over)
+All three watched the black fingers gentling the white ones.
+The woman in the bed sighed.

-The woman laughed again, "Look at me.
+"Look at me.
 Can't sit up by myself and arrogant to the end.
 God must be laughing His head off."

 "God don't laugh and He don't play," said Connie.

-"Yes, well, you know all about Him, I'm, sure.
-The next time you see Him, tell him to let the girls in.
+"Yes, well, you know all about Him I'm sure.
+Next time you see Him, tell Him to let the girls in.
 They bunch around the door, but they don't come in.
 I don't mind in the day time.
-Do you feed them enough, Consolata?
+Do you feed them properly, Consolata?
 They're always so hungry.
 There's plenty isn't there?
 Not those frycake things they like but good hot food the winters are so bad we need coal a sin to burn trees in the desert..."
 Connie folded the woman's hands on the sheet and stood, signalling Mavis to follow her.
 "I thought she was your mother.
 I mean the way you talked, I thought she was your own mother."
 Mavis and Connie walked through the hall and down the stairs.
 "She is my mother.
 Your mother too.
 Whose mother are you?"
-Mavis did not answer partly because she couldn't speak of it but also because she was trying to remember where, in a house witheat electricity, the light in Mother's room came from.
-All three of them watched watched moved gentling the black fingers evening gentled ber white ones.
-The woman Sighed.
-Insert > Mavis left the Convent many times but always she came back, so she was there at the end....[tk] ...aware for some time of the deteriorating relationship between the Convent and the town she might have anticipated the truckload of men prowling the mist.
-But other things distracted her.
-She awoke at 3:00 am assaulted by cigarette smoke.
-Weary from the stress of the evening before, she let herself sleep on.
-An hour later, shooing pullets out of the schoolroom, she heard footsteps and smelled the merest trace of spearrmint.
+Mavis did not answer partly because she couldn't speak of it but also because she was trying to remember where, in a house with no electricity, the light in Mother's room came from.
+After the roast chicken supper, Connie showed Mavis to a large bedroom.
+From the four cots in it, she chose the one closest to the window where she stood for a long time.
+California, which way?